 Swanage is a small seaside town situated in the south east of Dorset, England.
 The town is at the eastern end of the Isle of Purbeck, a peninsular that borders the English Channel.
 Accessible via road from Wareham or across the Sandbanks Ferry from Poole, Swanage is a popular tourist destination with award winning sandy beaches and beautiful countryside.
 Swanage is also the first town at the eastern end of the Jurassic Coast, England’s first world heritage site.

-The town has a many shops ranging from small gift shops to two medium sized supermarkets; the following banks have branches in the town: Lloyds TSB Ltd, Barclays, HSBC and NatWest.
+The town has a many shops ranging from small gift shops to two medium sized supermarkets; the only bank remaining is a Lloyds Bank in the High Street.
 There are two post offices in the town, the main post office located in Kings Road near the railway station and small sub-post office in Costcutter at Herston.

 Swanage has a wide range of tourist attractions, The Steam Railway, Durlston Country Park, Victorian Pier, Two Public swimming pools, Tennis courts, Indoor & Outdoor bowling greens and a large golf course between Swanage and Studland to name just a few.